wix-incubator/wix-hive-node/README.md

 ```

-## Running the tests
+## Running e2e tests
 1. Install [Grunt](http://gruntjs.com/installing-grunt)
 2. Run
 ```js
 $ grunt schemas
 ```
 3. Install [Mocha](https://www.npmjs.org/package/mocha) (-g)
+4. Fill in the configuration file under `/test/config.js` with your app key, secret key and instance ID:
+  * The `appSecret` and `appKey` are obtained by registering an app in the Dev Center, as it is outlined [here](http://dev.wix.com/docs/publish/registration)
+  * The `instanceId` is obtained by decoding the signed app instance.
+Learn more about this  [here](http://dev.wix.com/docs/infrastructure/app-instance#overview)
-4. Run the tests using Mocha (use '-R nyan' for fun!)
+5. Run the tests using Mocha (use '-R nyan' for fun!)

 ## Contributing